bradb423/dotfiles/README.md

 ## How to use
 - Clone the repo `git clone git@github.com:bradb423/dotfiles.git && cd dotfiles`
 - Run the setup script `./scripts/setup.sh`
+- There is some extra setup:
+  - You will need to configure the terminal to use the Nerd Fonts after install
+  - The background and theme will have to be set via the settings menu (The background images is `~/Pictures/firewatch.jpg`)